Believer. Creative. passionatE.

 I guess I did become a storyteller after all--just visually with images instead of the written word!
 I absolutely love this career that God has led me to.
 I am blessed to be able to share such a special time with my couples and gift them with beautiful, classic, timeless photography that tells their personal story.

-I am passionate about my job and thankful that God has blessed me with the talent, drive and determination to take a leap of faith and pursue my love of creativity and stories through the art of photography.
+I am passionate about my job and thankful that God has blessed me with the talent, drive and determination to pursue my love of creativity and stories through the art of photography.

 There's nothing I love more than hanging out with this crew!